 - Maintenance and management of allowances, deductions, arrears, savings and loans for employees

-The most critical service in the repertoire is to ensure compliance with the many MOM requirements, as the penalties for non-compliance have become heavier over recent years.
+The most critical service is to ensure compliance with the many MOM requirements, as the penalties for non-compliance have become heavier over recent years.

 Benefits of using outsourced payroll services

 How does a business entity gain from engaging a Corporate Service Provider to handle its payroll?
 There are actually many advantages which explains why an increasing number of businesses – both local and foreign – are outsourcing their payroll services to BPOs.